Canada, with its breathtaking landscapes and its diverse tourist attractions, is one of the most popular tourist destinations.

 - Vatican City State, must have a passport or travel document issued by the Vatican.

-Canadian permanent residents will require a valid permanent resident card, or permanent resident travel documents.
+Canadian permanent residents will require a valid permanent resident card or permanent resident travel documents.
 If you are a former resident of Canada, keep in mind that your status as a Permanent Resident will not expire, regardless of how long you have been away from the country.

 However, if your documents are incomplete, the process can take several days to complete.
 It is important to obtain your eTA before booking your flight to Canada.
-An eTA will cost you CAD $7, and keep in mind that you can apply and pay for only one individual at a time.

 In order to complete the application form, you will require an email address, a debit or credit card, and a valid passport.
 You will also be required to answer a series of questions.